kubermatic/docs/content/kubeone/master/using_kubeone/addons.en.md

 ## Reconciling Addons

-The addons are reconciled after creating/upgrading worker nodes when running `kubeone install` or `kubeone upgrade`.
+The addons are reconciled after initializing and joining the control plane nodes nodes when running `kubeone install`, `kubeone upgrade`, or `kubeone apply`.
 The reconciliation is done using `kubectl` over SSH, using a command such as:

 ```
 kubectl apply -f addons.yaml --prune -l kubeone.io/addon